 In this spectrum plot we note that:

 The noise floor of the transponder is 12 dB above the noise floor of the receiver.
 This is excellent, but not surprising considering that this dish is oversized for receiving the QO-100 narrowband downlink.

 The signal is about 225 kHz higher than it should be.
 This results from the combined inaccuracies of local oscillators in the LNB and in the SDR device.
-An exact value can be determined by looking at the always-on end-of-band beacon, which has a nominal frequency near 739.7975 MHz.
+An exact value can be determined by looking at the end-of-band beacon which is always on and has a nominal frequency near 739.7975 MHz.
 The same frequency correction should be applied for all further tuning operations.